-(1 Samuel 19:7) So Jonathan called David and told him the whole conversation.
-He brought him to Saul, and David was with Saul as before.
+(1 Samuel 19:7) So Jonathan called David and related all these things to him.
+Jonathan then brought David to Saul, and he was in his presence as before.

 After telling David what had happened, Jonathan personally took David to his father, and David again served as a military leader over Saul's army and as a player of the lyre to bring Saul peace of mind and heart.